• Home

 Travel Tripod Weight

-When it comes to a travel tripod, weight is definitely something you want to consider.
+On a travel tripod, weight is definitely something you want to consider.
 Of course, this will depend a little on your travel style.
 For example, if you primarily travel close to home or take road trips, the weight of your tripod may not matter as much.

 However, if you plan to fly with your tripod, you will need to consider the weight of it against your luggage allowance.
 In addition, if your photography journey is likely to involve long walks or hiking, then you will definitely not want to be carrying anything too heavy with you.